Prasobh-23/ipLoc/README.md

 # ipLoc

->ipLoc is a CLI tool to gather accurate information about an IP Address such as Country, City, CountryCode, Lattitude, Longitude, Internet Service Provider, etc.
+>ipLoc is a CLI tool and also an npm package to gather accurate information about an IP Address such as Country, City, CountryCode, Lattitude, Longitude, Internet Service Provider, etc.
 It is completely written in JavaScript ⌨️.

 # Installation 📥